swolecoder/React-Boilerplate/README.md

-# How to install Sass and CSS Modules into your Create React App
+# Add Sass and CSS Modules into your Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).